grge/wilf/README.md

 * [ ] Inference.
     - This will require having power series with symbols.
 The naive approach would be to do something like maximum likelihood estimation, but there appears to be other approaches in the literature based around the empirical characteristic function.
     - As of 2022-03-29, I have implemented a basic symbolic computer algebra system, and modified the powerseries implementation so that the coefficient functions have be Expression valued.
 Not yet confirmed to be working for all functionality, but it is a promising start.
+    - I could probably use a generic optimiser along with the method of moments

 * [ ] Prior distributions for model parameters
     - I currently have no idea how to do this.
 Probably possible, but I don't know how yet.
 Would they need to be conjugate?
 Probably not?